 The Corporation may acquire assets or businesses that it believes will provide more tools or allow the Corporation to provide more patients with the care and tools they need to live a complete and fulfilled life.
-During this past year, the Corporation completed the acquisition of HealthPointe and KumoCare.
+In 2021, the Corporation completed the acquisition of HealthPointe and KumoCare.
 See "General Development of Business - Fiscal 2021 (January 1, 2021 - December 31, 2021)" for further information.
 The Corporation's acquisition strategy involves numerous risks, including, without limitation: